Here’s My Asparagus Tart with Camembert & Phyllo (So Simple, So Fancy!)

 3. It’s best to bake this uncovered so the edges of the phyllo get crisp.
 The part under the custard will stay moist.

 4. To help the asparagus cook evenly, cut off and discard at least three inches from the woody bottom.
+I trim mine on the bias, but you don’t have to.

 5. It will seem like a lot of sour cream, but it is not tangy at all after it’s baked.